Bounding causal effects with an unknown mixture of informative and non-informative missingness: Mixture missingness setting

-For example, in a clinical trial evaluating the effect of an antipsychotic drug on symptoms of psychosis and safety events such as increases in glycosylated hemoglobin (A1c), which may herald development of type 2 diabetes (for simplicity, hereafter we just refer the outcome as diabetes risk), participants might relocate and lose contact with trial administrators.
-Such administrative censoring can reasonably be assumed to be independent of diabetes risk, conditional on observed covariates, and thus is non-informative.
+For example, in a clinical trial evaluating the effect of an antipsychotic drug on symptoms of psychosis and safety events such as increases in glycosylated hemoglobin (A1c), which may herald development of type 2 diabetes (for simplicity, hereafter we refer to the outcome as diabetes risk), participants might relocate and lose contact with trial administrators.
+Such administrative missingness can reasonably be assumed to be independent of diabetes risk, conditional on observed covariates, and thus is non-informative.
 By contrast, we place no restrictions on the dependence between $Y$ and $U_I$ beyond their temporal ordering.
-This permits informative censoring, where $U_I$ may not be conditionally independent of $Y$.
-In other words, $Y \cancel{\indep} U_I | \bX, A$.
+This permits informative missingness, where $U_I$ may not be conditionally independent of $Y$.
+In other words, $Y \cancel\indep U_I | \bX, A$.
 Consider again the antipsychotic trial example.
 In some cases, participants may leave the trial before their outcomes are recorded due to medication side effects.
 Moreover, these side effects may also affect an individual's diabetes risk.
-In such cases, censoring is not conditionally independent of the outcome $Y$ (and is therefore \textit{informative} of the outcome).
+In such cases, missingness is not conditionally independent of the outcome $Y$ (and is therefore \textit{informative} of the outcome).

-Our primary challenge is to establish causal relationships in the presence of unobserved informative censoring.
+Our primary challenge is to establish causal relationships in the presence of unobserved informative missingness.
 We define our primary target of interest as the Average Treatment Effect (ATE).

-\begin{definition}[Average Treatment Effect (ATE)] $ \Psi_0 = \E\{Y(1) - Y(0)\}.$ \end{definition} The ATE represents the average individual-level treatment effects across the covariate distribution of all individuals, including those who experience informative censoring.
-However, even in a randomized trial, this quantity is not generally identifiable due to the presence of informative censoring.
+\begin{definition}[Average Treatment Effect (ATE)] $ \Psi_0 = \E\{Y(1) - Y(0)\}.$ \end{definition} The ATE represents the average difference in outcomes in a world where everyone received treatment versus one where no one received treatment.
+This effect averages over the covariate distribution of all individuals, including those who experience informative missingness.
+However, even in a randomized trial, this quantity is not generally identifiable due to the presence of informative missingness.
 Nevertheless, it remains the quantity most relevant to assessing the causal effect of a treatment.